mongodb/libmongocrypt/README.md

-To download the latest unstable release, download from this URL: https://s3.amazonaws.com/mciuploads/libmongocrypt/windows/latest_release/libmongocrypt_unstable.tar.gz
+To download the latest unstable release, download from this URL: https://s3.amazonaws.com/mciuploads/libmongocrypt/windows/latest_release/libmongocrypt_unstable.tar.gz Do not use the unstable version of libmongocrypt in a production environment.

 ### Testing ###
 `test-mongocrypt` mocks all I/O with files stored in the `test/data` and `test/example` directories.
 Run `test-mongocrypt` from the source directory: